Blog > Amazon > Amazon 1P vs 3P: Benefits of Each and Why to Move From 1P to 3P

 1P is often considered the easiest and fastest way to sell on marketplaces like Amazon or Walmart.com.
 It’s also the most traditional.

 Rather than creating listings on Amazon, you sell directly to the company.
 Amazon negotiates a wholesale price for your goods, picks them up, and lists them for you.
-It then sets the pricing, controls the listings, and decides whether or not to make another purchase and when.
+They then set the pricing, control the listings, and decide whether or not to make another purchase and when.

 1P has several surface benefits for manufacturers: